 on this day.
 "Though the leads are short, the floes are

-rotten and easily broken through if a good place is
+rotten and easily broken through if a good place is selected

-large sheets of young ice through which the ship cuts for a mile or two
+of young ice through which the ship cuts for a mile or two

 miles at a stretch.
 I have been conning and working the

 ship from the crow's-nest and find it much the best place,

 as from there one can see ahead and work out the course

-beforehand, and can also guard the rudder and propeller, the most vulnerable
+beforehand, and can also guard the rudder and propeller,

-was the New Year."
+it was the New Year."
 Worsley

 came down from his lofty seat and met Wild, Hudson, and

-myself on the bridge, where we shook hands and wished
+myself on the bridge, where we shook hands and wished one

-through loose and close pack-ice.
+and close pack-ice.